kusha-b-k/SVG_animation/README.md

 # SVG_animation
-cool svg animation
+svg animation with svg code

-This repository is build for just for fun and art purpose
+This repository is build for fun and art purpose